Khaos Studios

 No tracking.

-We pay for everything ourselves, so there's nobody upstairs asking us to add a paywall, a trial timer, or a "your data helps us improve" checkbox.
-Delve is free and stays free.
+We pay for everything ourselves, so there's nobody upstairs asking us to add a subscription, a tracking pixel, or a "your data helps us improve" checkbox.
+Delve is $4.99 once, after a 14-day trial of the whole app.
 Synthscape has a one-time price because building it ate a year of weekends, and that felt fair.
+Warden will be free.
 Nothing we ship phones home with your filenames, your audio, or anything else beyond an anonymous crash count.
 If any of that ever changes, we'll say so here first, in plain English, before the app changes.

 What